 The repurchase agreements bear interest at a contractually agreed-upon rate and typically have terms ranging from one month to three months.
 The Company's repurchase agreement borrowings are accounted for as secured borrowings when the Company maintains effective control of the financed assets.
-Under the repurchase agreements, the respective lender retains the right to determine the fair value of the underlying collateral.
+Under the repurchase agreements, the respective counterparties retain the right to determine the fair value of the underlying collateral.
 A reduction in the value of pledged assets requires the Company to post additional securities as collateral, pay down borrowings or establish cash margin accounts with the counterparties in order to re-establish the agreed-upon collateral requirements, and is referred to as a margin call.
-The inability of the Company to post adequate collateral for a margin call by the counterparty, in a timeframe as short as the close of the same business day, could result in a condition of default under the Company's repurchase agreements, thereby enabling the counterparty to liquidate the collateral pledged by the Company, which may have a material adverse effect on the Company's financial position, results of operations and cash flows.
-During 2013, the volatility in both the Agency and Non-Agency MBS markets necessitated the Company being required to post additional collateral with respect to its repurchase agreements.
-The Company was able to satisfy the requirement for incremental collateral by utilizing unpledged assets, cash on hand and reducing its overall leverage.
-In addition, during 2014 and 2013, the Company also rehypothecated pledged U.S. Treasury securities it received from its repurchase agreement and interest rate swap counterparties as incremental collateral in order to increase the Company's cash position.
-The maximum amount of repurchase borrowings for the rehypothecated securities was \$3.3 million and \$130.7 million during the years ended December 31, 2014 and December 31, 2013, respectively.
-At December 31, 2014 and December 31, 2013, the Company did not have any rehypothecated U.S. Treasury securities.
+The inability of the Company to post adequate collateral for a margin call by a counterparty, in a timeframe as short as the close of the same business day, could result in a condition of default under the Company's repurchase agreements, thereby enabling the counterparty to liquidate the collateral pledged by the Company, which may have a material adverse effect on the Company's financial position, results of operations and cash flows.
+During 2015 and 2014, the Company also rehypothecated pledged U.S. Treasury securities it received from its repurchase agreement and interest rate swap counterparties as incremental collateral in order to increase the Company's cash position.
+The maximum amount of repurchase borrowings for the rehypothecated U.S. Treasury securities was \$530 thousand and \$3.3 million during the years ended December 31, 2015 and December 31, 2014, respectively.
+At December 31, 2015 and December 31, 2014, the Company did not have any rehypothecated U.S. Treasury securities.

-A return of such volatility in these markets may create additional stress on the overall liquidity of the Company due to the long-term nature of its assets and the short-term nature of its liabilities.
-In an instance of severe volatility, or where the additional stress on liquidity resulting from volatility is sustained over an extended period of time, the Company could be required to sell securities, possibly even at a loss, to generate sufficient liquidity to satisfy collateral and margin requirements which could have a material adverse effect on the Company's financial position, results of operations and cash flows.
+Volatility in the mortgage markets may create additional stress on the overall liquidity of the Company due to the long-term nature of its assets and the short-term nature of its liabilities.
+In an instance of severe volatility, or where the additional stress on liquidity resulting from volatility is sustained over an extended period of time, the Company could be required to sell assets, possibly even at a loss, to generate sufficient liquidity to satisfy collateral and margin requirements which could have a material adverse effect on the Company's financial position, results of operations and cash flows.
 All of the Company's repurchase agreement counterparties are either U.S. financial institutions or the U.S. broker-dealer subsidiaries of foreign financial institutions.

 Further, if the Company is unable to renew, replace or expand repurchase financing with other sources of financing on substantially similar terms it may have a material adverse effect on the Company's financial position, results of operations and cash flow, due to the long term nature of the Company's investments and relatively short-term maturities of the Company's repurchase agreements.
 Certain of the repurchase agreements provide the counterparty with the right to terminate the agreement if the Company does not maintain certain equity and leverage metrics, the most restrictive of which include a limit on leverage based on the composition of the Company's portfolio.
-The Company was in compliance with the terms of such financial tests as of December 31, 2014.
+The Company was in compliance with the terms of such financial tests as of December 31, 2015.

-Note 7-Borrowings under Repurchase Agreements (Continued)
+Note 6-Borrowings under Repurchase Agreements (Continued)

-At December 31, 2014 and December 31, 2013, repurchase agreements collateralized by MBS and other securities had the following remaining maturities:
+At December 31, 2015 and December 31, 2014, repurchase agreements collateralized by investments had the following remaining maturities: